 But what does this mean?
 Well, when man first photographed the earth from space, it changed people’s concepts of mankind and what we mean in the grand scheme of things.
 All of a sudden, our lives were put in perspective.
 We are tiny beings on a tiny planet in the middle of an enormous universe.
 Do our problems, squabbles, and issues really matter?
 Do we even really matter?

-You see, Collins sees this as freedom: When we put our lives in true perspective, we can begin to prioritize.
+You see, the band sees this as freedom: When we put our lives in true perspective, we can begin to prioritize.
 Money?
 War?
 That argument you just had with your spouse?
 Our problems seem enormous, and we pretend like we are the center of the universe.
 But are we really?
 Are we really that important?
 And, if we aren’t that important, how petty does that make our problems?
 More on that later, though.